pointfreeco/swift-concurrency-extras/README.md

     suspending the current task a number of times and improve the odds that other async work has enough time to start.
 Prefer the reliability of [serial execution](#serial-execution) instead where possible.

-### `UncheckedSendable`

-A wrapper type that can make any type `Sendable`, but in an unsafe and unchecked way.
-This type should only be used as an alternative to `@preconcurrency import`, which turns off concurrency checks for everything in the library.
-Whereas `UncheckedSendable` allows you to turn off concurrency warnings for just one single usage of a particular type.

-While [SE-0302][se-0302] mentions future work of ["Adaptor Types for Legacy Codebases"][se-0302-unsafetransfer], including an `UnsafeTransfer` type that serves the same purpose, it has not landed in Swift.

 ### Serial execution